Grey seal: Communication

 While it was originally understood that marine mammals communicate vocally, new research conducted by researchers at Monash University shows that grey seals clap their flippers as another form of communication.
 They clap their flippers underwater to deter a predator from attacking.
 If done during the mating season, the clapping can be used as a way to find a potential mate.
-The Monash researchers point out that seals are typically known for clapping, so this behavior may not be a surprise, but the clapping we know typically occurs in captivity.
-Clapping seals are associated with aquariums and zoos, but were never observed in the wild for this behavior.
+The Monash researchers point out that seals are typically known for clapping, so this behaviour may not be a surprise, but the clapping we know typically occurs in captivity.
+Clapping seals are associated with aquariums and zoos, but were never observed in the wild for this behaviour.
 They were astonished at how loud these marine mammals were able to clap underwater, but it is logical for the reasons they do this.

 Reproduction

 Grey seals are capital breeders; they forage to build up stored blubber, which is utilised when they are breeding and weaning their pups, as they do not forage for food at this time.
 They give birth to a single pup every year, with females' reproductive years beginning as early as 4 years old and extending up to 30 years of age.
 All parental care is provided by the female.
-During breeding, males don't provide parental care but they defend females against other males for mating.
+During breeding, males do not provide parental care but they defend females against other males for mating.
 The pups are born at around the mass of 14 kg.
 They are born in autumn (September to December) in the eastern Atlantic and in winter (January to February) in the west, with a dense, soft silky white fur; at first small, they rapidly fatten up on their mothers' extremely fat-rich milk.
 The milk can consist of up to 60% fat.
 Grey seal pups are precocial, with mothers returning to the sea to forage once pups are weaned.
 Pups also undergo a post-weaning fast before leaving the land and learning to swim.
 Within a month or so they shed the pup fur, grow dense waterproof adult fur, and leave for the sea to learn to fish for themselves.
 In recent years, the number of grey seals has been on the rise in the west and the U.S. and Canada there have been calls for a seal cull.

 Seal pup first-year survival rates are estimated to vary from 80 to 85% to below 50% depending on location and conditions.
 Starvation, due to difficulties in learning to feed, appears to be the main cause of pup death.

+Male grey seals engage in aggressive sexual behaviour, which can lead to severe injuries and even death for the female.
+Sometimes they will also target females from other seal species.
+In the North Sea, multiple cases were recorded of pregnant harbour seals dying as a result of forced copulation with male grey seals.